PharmRJ/prplx/pharmrjSite/content/posts/ear.md

 ### Final Thoughts

 Whichever of the options above you chose, the way you will get competent with using the Otoscope its lots of practice!
-Practice on friends and family (if they will let you!)
+Practice on friends and family (if they will let you!) and do face to face learning where you can.
+Good luck!

+(The photo at the top of this blog is from <a href="https://www.nejm.org/doi/full/10.1056/NEJMicm2307942" target="_blank"> **NEJM: A Spider and Its Exoskeleton in the Ear Canal**</a> ...
+I haven't seen any insects in ear canals yet, but it is an extremely rare occurence)